pocomane/brewed-in-the-apocalypse/bita.md

 Now you should agree on the tone of the play.
 There is no mechanical system here, just try to agree if the tone would be serious, realistic, light-hearted, dark, funny, crazy, or whatever.
-To make the thing more clear, the players and the scenarist may make concrete examples of what can happen, to understand if it is ok for the others.
+To make the thing more clear, the protagonists and the scenarist may make concrete examples of what can happen, to understand if it is ok for the others.